syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 'Enable the portable rendering. pdfConverterSettings.EnablePortableRendering = true

+'Use a sets of default FallbackFont collection to IPresentation pptxDoc.FontSettings.InitializeFallbackFonts
+' Customize a default fallback font name
+' Modify the Hebrew script default font name as "David" pptxDoc.FontSettings.FallbackFonts(5).FontNames = "David"

 'Converts the PowerPoint Presentation into PDF document Dim pdfDocument As PdfDocument = PresentationToPdfConverter.Convert(pptxDoc)